 You must update us about debts owed to your agency for at least these three reasons:

 - Meet the requirements in the agreement the agency signed

-- Collect delinquent debts aggressively
+- Collect delinquent debts

 See I TFM 4-4035.40 – Transfer Eligible Debts to Fiscal Service; Provide Debt and Debtor Information to Fiscal Service.